We’ve all been there.

 Something goes wrong: We get hurt.
 Someone offends us.
 Our car runs out of gas.

 So how do we get out of trouble?
 Where do we turn for help?

 Do we look for assistance from things we can see – people, places and things?
 Or is it better to ask for help from things we can’t see – God, the Universe, a spirit guide wearing a jewel-adorned helmet who likes to be called “Boppy”?

-A while back, I had an experience that reminded me of the power of asking for assistance – and the proper balance between seen and unseen forces.
+I recently had an experience that reminded me of the power of asking for assistance – and the proper balance between seen and unseen forces.

-It all started when my wife Melissa and I were on a walk.
+It all started the other morning when my wife Melissa and I were on a walk.
 I felt a sharp pain on the underside of my arm and looked down to see a bee, flying out of my T-shirt.

 I’ll admit, I wasn’t super happy to see the bee.
 In fact, I was super pissed.